-After significant research into the issue, we've determined that these are the safest third-party docks for the Nintendo Switch.
+After significant research into the issue, we've determined that these are the best third-party Switch docks in terms of safety.
 We love that they are more compact than the official hardware and that two of the products offer more than one color choice.
 When making your decision, you'll want to consider how much you're willing to spend, how small you want the dock to be, and if you want it to have a unique design.

-We recommend the Skull & Co.
-Jumpgate as it provides more convenience than the other options on this list while providing five awesome designs to choose from.
-It's a compact device that won't take up a lot of room on your entertainment center or in your travel bags.
-You'll be able to transport it more easily than you would the official dock.
-We also like that the Core Drive is removable so it can be used to power other devices in addition to the Switch.
+We recommend the ikedon dock as it provides more convenience than the other options on this list while taking up very little space.
+It's a compact device that won't take up a lot of room in your entertainment center or in your travel bags.
+You'll be able to transport it more easily than you would with the official dock.

-If you're looking for something a little cheaper, we highly recommend getting the ikedon Switch Dock.
-It's super highly rated on Amazon, and the input button on the dock makes it really easy to play on your TV.
+If you're looking for something that works in warm condition, we highly recommend getting the GuliKit Switch Dock.
+It features a cooling system that stops your favourite system from overheating, making it great for hot summer living rooms.
 Plus, it doesn't take up a lot of room, so it can fit just about any entertainment center.

 Master your iPhone in minutes